screepers/screeps_notify/README.md

 # You SMS number from twilio. https://www.twilio.com/console/phone-numbers/dashboard
 sms_from: '+15555555555'

-# This should be your phone number.
+# This should be the number you want to receive the texts.
 sms_to: '+15555555555'
 ```